DavidPeicho/manette-js/README.md

 // Player performs a move action (forward / backward / left / right).
 const move = new Axis2dAction();

-// Create devices: One mouse and two gamepads (one per controller). const mouse = new MouseDevice('mouse');
+// Create devices: One mouse, one keyboard, and two gamepads (one per controller). const mouse = new MouseDevice('mouse');
 const keyboard = new MouseDevice('keyboard');
 const rightGamepad = new XRDevice('right', Handedness.Right);